 After having served for ten years on the local community’s tourism development authority board, I became a more seasoned human being.
 The first time I chaired the North Carolina Ski Areas Association, I was confident and eager to make a difference.
 I still feel that way.
 I am privileged every month when I sit at the table as a member of the Williams YMCA of Avery County’s executive board.

 When I first earned a private pilot’s license, I would see airplanes flying in the sky and couldn’t believe that I was a pilot too.
 I’m still a competitor in everything I do, not just sports.
 I love the journey of a challenge and am especially honored when I can create opportunities for those eager to take them.

 I grew up in Lee, Massachusetts, attended St. Mary’s School, Lee High School, and Stratton Mountain School in Vermont.
 I put myself through college and earned a bachelor’s degree in business administration from Appalachian State University in Boone, North Carolina.

 My parents gave me an older sister, an identical twin sister, and a little brother.
-I am a wife and mom, who won the blue ribbon three times for my chocolate chip cookie in the Avery County Fair.
+I am a wife and mom, who won the blue ribbon four times for my chocolate chip cookie in the Avery County Fair.